The Role of Sequence Information in Minimal Models of Molecular Assembly: Introduction

 \begin{customthm}{4} The sequenced aTAM does not admit a universal assembly kit. \end{customthm}

+These results on assembly kits can be interpreted in light of the scaling of shape space size and worst-case Kolmogorov complexity of the underlying shape space.
+Neither the shape space size nor the Kolmogorov complexity prohibit a universal assembly kit for either the backboned or sequenced aTAM.
+Indeed, the shape space provides a relatively small lower bound on the number of tile types.
+We find that, although the backboned aTAM does possess a universal assembly kit, requiring that all interactions are attractive makes the resultant ``program'' rather inefficient, due to both redundancy and failed assemblies.
+These inefficiencies are so large for the sequenced aTAM that no universal assembly kit is possible at all.
+This result hints at a role of the backbone in reducing assembly complexity beyond coupling shape assembly to a sequence.

-This result is surprising given the known exponential scaling of the set of aTAM-producible shapes of a given size, since it is always possible to chose a finite tile set with a faster exponential scaling of the number of sequences of a given length (\cite{Klarner1967}).
-Although this loss of a universal assembly kit is due to the loss of the geometric constraints imposed by the backbone, we cannot conclude that the presence of the backbone (in addition to the sequence) makes the backboned aTAM more powerful than the sequenced aTAM.
-This complication arises because the backboned aTAM has a smaller space of achievable shapes than the sequenced aTAM.
-Indeed, the sequenced aTAM can deterministically assemble any shape that can be assembled by the backboned aTAM using a finite assembly kit (such a kit would be non-universal in the context of the sequenced aTAM).
-However, we have been unable to prove whether the sequenced aTAM can -- like the backboned aTAM -- do so even when we impose no neutral interactions.
+Note, however, that the absence of backbone restrictions means that the sequenced aTAM can assemble shapes that are not formed by a single self-avoiding walk, whereas the backboned aTAM cannot, and therefore the sequenced aTAM has a larger structure space.
+We cannot therefore conclude that the backbone exclusively confers advantages to assembly.
+Moreover, the sequenced aTAM can, with a finite asssembly kit, deterministically assemble any shape in the structure space of the backboned aTAM, provided that neutral interactions are allowed.
+However, we have been unable to prove whether the sequenced aTAM can -- like the backboned aTAM -- do so even when we impose attractive inter-tile interactions.
 We conclude by presenting some partial results in this direction.